 Those who during the fiery discussion have kept their opinions for themselves, feel dissatisfaction, omission.

 “I will act like the rest of the team wants, cause I don’t want a conflict.
 However, I know it is not my solution.”
-Do you know school CPF model?
+Do you know the school CPF model?
 Cram, pass, forget.
 Exactly, such an attitude has no commitment at all, it’s just rattling off.

 Trap 4 – Avoiding of responsibility by members of the dev teams

 Where we don’t feel that what we are doing, concerns us, there is no sense of responsibility.
 Team members who don’t identify with the team, avoid responsibility.
-This is also related to paying attention to colleagues when we see that what they do affects the development team badly.
+This is also related to paying attention to colleagues when we see that what they do affects the software development team badly.
 Those who aren’t very involved will not bother to tell others that they are doing something wrong.

 Trap 5 – Lack of attention to results

 All these elements have such an effect that everyone cares for themselves.
-For their careers, for recognition and even their own ego.
+For their careers, for recognition, and even their own ego.
 There is no real cooperation here.
 People put their needs above the needs of the team.
 No one feels responsible for the results.
 Often at the end, when the team is billed with the result, there are further misunderstandings.
 Obviously, because someone says: ‘I would do it differently’.